hahnicity/ucdpv_vent_infrastructure/README.md

 Given you are working in a hospital environment, security will be a concern about any system used.
 As a result, we have taken steps to harden this system against intrusion.
-While no security protocol is perfect, the steps outlined, if followed, will ensure your system poses the minimal amount of security risk to the broader hospital infrastructure, and ensure the system will be able to survive if one component is compromised.
+While no security protocol is perfect, the steps outlined, if followed, will ensure your system poses the minimal amount of security risk to the broader hospital infrastructure.

 ### Raspberry Pi Hardening